-CS-3 Cesium Magnetometer The Scintrex CS-3 is a selfoscillating, split-beam Cesium Vapor (non-radioactive Cs-133) magnetometer with an ambient range of 15,000 nT to 105,000 nT.
+CS-3 Cesium Magnetometer The Larmor frequency outputs of the CS-3 are processed by a Pico Envirotec MMS-8 Smart Magnetometer Processor delivering magnetic data at better than 1 pT resolution, at sampling rates up to 100 Hz.
+The Scintrex CS-3 is a selfoscillating, split-beam Cesium Vapor (non-radioactive Cs-133) magnetometer with an ambient range of 15,000 nT to 105,000 nT.
 Some of its features include; Automatic Hemisphere switching; a sensitivity of 0.0006 nT vHz rms; a noise envelope of typically 0.002 nT peak-to-peak and 0.1 to 1 Hz bandwidth.
 The MMS-8 Smart Magnetometer Processor is an intelligent high sensitivity, high resolution magnetometer processor.
 It is upgradeable to manage and process as many as four cesium magnetometers.
 It contains a continuous frequency processing input module with a signal decoupler and power control circuitry.
 The processor contains synchronization input from GPS 1PPS (pulse per second), to assure precise signal sampling without quantizing errors.
 Magnetic compensation is undertaken in real-time or, if required, post mission using Pico Envirotec's PEIMAGComp system.
 PEIMAGComp quickly creates a magnetic coefficient file to compensate magnetic data.
 The source data is usually a PEI binary data file recorded during a compensation test flight, however, data may also be imported from a text file.
 The input file must contain at least X, Y, Z data from a 3-axis fluxgate magnetometer, raw total field magnetometer data, and X & Y position coordinates for heading calculations.
 Usually four sets of coefficients are created - one for each of the four cardinal headings.

-A Billingsly TFM-100 (or equivalent) Tri-Axial Fluxgate Magnetometer measures the aircraft's attitude during flight, and provides X,Y, Z data for recording by the AGIS-XP.
+A Billingsly TFM-100 (or equivalent) Tri-Axial Fluxgate Magnetometer measures the aircraft's attitude during flight, and provides X,Y, Z data for recording by the data acquisition system.
 As previously mentioned, these data are used for the calculation of the coefficients necessary for the magnetic compensation.

-Billingsly TFM-100 Tri-Axial Fluxgate Magnetometer
+Billingsley TFM-100 Tri-axial attitude sensor

 Magnetic compensation coefficients calculation.
 Compensation coefficients are used to compensate magnetic data in real time.
-Compensation coefficients can also be used to compensate magnetic data in post processing the magnetometer may be upgraded to a magnetic gradiometer, utilizing three magnetometer sensors, mounted on the wingtips and tail of the aircraft GPS Navigation and Positioning To provide horizontal and vertical positions during the survey, as well as steering information to the flight crew, a realtime dual-frequency DGPS system is provided.
-The NovAtel DL-V3 L1/L2 GPS Receiver is a general purpose high performance GNSS receiver particularly suited for base station and airborne rover applications.
+Compensation coefficients can also be used to compensate magnetic data in post processing the magnetometer may be upgraded to a magnetic gradiometer, utilizing 3 magnetometer sensors, mounted on the wingtips and tail of the aircraft GPS Navigation and Positioning To provide horizontal and vertical positions during the survey, as well as steering information to the flight crew, a realtime dual-frequency DGPS system is prohahiv The NovAtel DL-V3 L1/L2 GPS Receiver is a general purpose high performance GNSS receiver particularly suited for base station and airborne rover applications.
 The DL-V3 incorporates NovAtel's OEMV-3 receiver board housed in a rugged aluminum enclosure.
 The DL-V3 provides flexible connectivity options through Serial, USB, Ethernet and Bluetooth interfaces.
 Features: